FlusherDock1/Gutenberg/readme.md

 I will be happy if you help me with medialibrary implementation.
 Please sumbit your PR in [plugin Github Repository](https://github.com/FlusherDock1/Gutenberg).

 ---
 ## Installation

-Install plugin by OctoberCMS plugin udpater.
+Install plugin by OctoberCMS plugin updater.

-Go to `Settings` -> `Updates&Plugins` and find Gutenberg in search click on icon and install it.
+Go to Settings –> Updates&Plugins find Gutenberg in plugin search.
+Click on icon and install it.

 ## Usage